psugam/sans-theme/content/doc/hosting-your-site/index.md

 ## Cloudflare Pages

 Cloudflare Pages provides fast global deployment with integrated CDN and DDoS protection.
+Make sure that you have the same *package.json* files as those included in the [vercel](#vercel) section above.

 ### Configuration